Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: Introduction

-Recently, there are some literature investigating the channel estimation for the RIS aided single user communication systems \cite{mishra2019channel,he2019cascaded,jensen2019optimal,zheng2019intelligent,you2019intelligent,taha2019enabling}.
-Specifically, the binary reflection method was proposed in \cite{mishra2019channel,he2019cascaded}, where the RIS turns on each reflective element successively, while keeping the rest reflective elements closed.
-Then, the BS successively estimates the cascaded channel, which consists of the channels from the BS to one typical reflective element and from this element to the users.
-In \cite{jensen2019optimal}, a minimum variance unbiased channel estimator was proposed by turning on all reflective elements in the entire training period, where the optimal phase shift matrix induced by RIS was shown to be a discrete Fourier transform matrix.
-This method was further extended in \cite{zheng2019intelligent,you2019intelligent}, where the authors assume that the surface can be divided into multiple sub-surface, where each sub-surface consists of some adjacent reflective elements sharing the common reflection coefficient.
-However, the training overhead of the above methods in \cite{mishra2019channel,he2019cascaded,jensen2019optimal,zheng2019intelligent,you2019intelligent} scales up with the number of reflective elements (or sub-surfaces), which causes intractable training overhead and degrades the spectrum-efficiency.
+Recently, there have been quite a few works \mbox{investigating} the channel estimation problem for the RIS aided \mbox{single} user communication systems \cite{mishra2019channel,he2019cascaded,jensen2019optimal,zheng2019intelligent,you2019intelligent,taha2019enabling,huang2019indoor}.
+Specifically, the {\mbox{binary}} reflection method was proposed in \cite{mishra2019channel,he2019cascaded}, where the RIS turns on each reflective \mbox{element} {{successively}}, while \mbox{keeping} the remaining reflective \mbox{elements} turned off.
+Then, the BS {\mbox{successively}} estimates the cascaded channels, which are {\mbox{products}} of the channels from the BS to the reflective \mbox{elements} and from the elements to the users.
+In \cite{jensen2019optimal}, a minimum \mbox{variance} unbiased channel estimator was proposed which works without turning off the RIS in the training period.
+In the same paper, the optimal phase shift matrix for channel estimation (in the sense of minimizing the Cramer-Rao bound) was shown to be a discrete Fourier transform matrix.
+This method was further extended in \cite{zheng2019intelligent,you2019intelligent}, where the authors assume that the RIS can be divided into multiple sub-surfaces, and each sub-surface consists of some adjacent reflective \mbox{elements} which share a common reflection coefficient. \mbox{However}, one of the main problems with the training methods in the literature is that their overheads scale quickly with the number of reflective elements (or sub-surfaces), which makes them less useful in practice.
 In \cite{taha2019enabling}, some active elements are randomly deployed at the RIS to perform channel estimation.
-Then, the full CSIs are recovered by using the estimated CSIs from the active elements due to channel sparsity.
-This method, in fact, can reduce the training overhead, but it also increases the hardware cost and complexity due to the deployment of active elements.
+Then, full CSI can be recovered by using the estimated CSI from the active elements.
+This method can reduce the training overhead, but it also increases the hardware cost and complexity due to the deployment of active elements on the RIS.
+In \cite{huang2019indoor}, a { {deep neural network}} (DNN) is designed to learn the mapping between the measured information at a user location and the optimal configuration of the RIS to maximize its received signal power.
+In \cite{jiang2021learning}, a DNN that learns the mapping from the received pilot signals to the optimal beamformer at the BS and phase shift configuration at the RIS to maximize the sum-rate is proposed.
+However, deep learning approach suffers from generalizability issues, so these methods are not applicable to scenarios where system configuration changes frequently.